 Table of Contents_

-You don’t need the Best Electric Bike to experience the thrill, not while you can get your hands on an Ebike Conversion Kit.
+You don’t need the best electric bike to experience the thrill, not while you can get your hands on an Ebike Conversion Kit.
 What you do is install the kit, like the Schuck Ebike Modification Conversion Kit, to your boring old bike, and it’s electric!
 In this case, you’re strapping a 500W motor to the bike, along with some extra goodies.
 And, if you need more cargo room, you’ll want to check out the leading electric bike trailers.

 Despite lacking a battery, Shuck’s new e bike conversion kits still pack a lot of value.
-You aren’t just getting the essentials, but also an LCD display, a rear light and KT-LCD78S front light, and a choice between the rear wheel electric motor kit or front wheel option.
-Even considering the price of the battery—usually between $100 to $250—at most you’ll pay $600, which is significantly less than most mid-range, pre-built electric bicycles.
-Alternatively, the Hill Topper Electric Bike Kit is $50 cheaper, and has a decent battery.
+You aren’t just getting the essentials, but also an LCD display, rear light and KT-LCD78S front light, and a choice between the rear wheel electric motor kit or front wheel option.
+Even considering the price of the battery—usually, between $100 to $250—at most, you’ll pay $600, which is significantly less than most mid-range, pre-built electric bicycles.
+Alternatively, the Hill Topper Electric Bike Kit is $50 cheaper and has a decent battery.

 It’s true the Schuck Ebike Modification Conversion Kit lacks a battery, which means an extra charge to your bill.
 But it isn’t without its bonuses.
-You’re getting more than you would otherwise, like a rear and front light, and most importantly: a power cut-off brake lever.
+You’re getting more than you would otherwise, like rear and front lights, and, most importantly: a power cut-off brake lever.
 With one decision, Schuck created a safer experience.